lkesteloot/unsong/unsong.md

 “Instead of working to serve God,” said Sataniel, “we could serve ourselves.”

 “Ohhhhh,” said Zadkiel.
 “You’re saying that, since we are creations of God, praising and serving ourselves would be a more effective way of demonstrating our gratitude and love of God’s glory than praising and serving Him directly?
 And so, in a sense, actually even more humble and godly?
-It’s a bit counterintuitive, but it just…might…work.”
+It’s a bit counterintuitive, but it just... might... work.”

 “No!” said Sataniel, and he stomped on the cloud underneath his feet, shooting off little wisps of cirrus.
 “You’re not getting it.
 This is about total conceptual revolution!
 A complete shift in mindset!
 There aren’t even the right words for it!”